code2blog/tool-muleesb/README.md

-	cc-1 -> demo use of various connectors starting with wmq cc-2 -> demo the use of webservice consumer component cc-3 -> demo the use of idempotent message filter
+	cc-1 -> demo use of various connectors starting with wmq cc-2 -> demo the use of webservice consumer component cc-3 -> demo the use of idempotent message filter cc-4 -> demo the use of choice router

 </pre>